 The cross-border flow of foreign fighters, arms and natural resources is contributing to a thriving conflict-economy.
 Competition for control of profitable minerals has resulted in armed groups committing abuses against civilians.
-The UN has reported that mercenary operatives have committed human rights abuses as they increase their control of gold-mining areas.
-The EU, the US, the UN and others have alleged that the Wagner Group's private military personnel have perpetrated abuses and intimidated civilians in conflict zones around the world, including CAR.
+Mercenary operatives have committed human rights abuses as they increase their control of gold-mining areas.
+The Wagner Group has perpetrated alleged abuses and intimidated civilians in conflict zones around the world, including CAR.